 Innovate Carolina, the campus-wide initiative for innovation and entrepreneurship, manages the program.
 As the Innovate Carolina team was working to build the University innovation and entrepreneurship (I&E) network over the past few years, it identified a gap in that network: beyond individual schools and departments, there wasn’t a campus-wide entrepreneurial program that allowed all students to directly apply for funding to pursue their ideas for making a positive economic and social difference.
-After connecting with alumnus and donor Jonathan Robertson, who became the driving force responsible for launching the program, the Dreamers-Who-Do program quickly gained momentum and continues to fuel positive, student-led ingenuity and impact.
+After connecting with alumnus and donor Johnathan Robertson, who became the driving force responsible for launching the program, the Dreamers-Who-Do program quickly gained momentum and continues to fuel positive, student-led ingenuity and impact.

 Students who participate in the Dreamers-Who-Do program have access to funding and support, including the ability to:

 · Travel abroad to study economic, social and cultural entrepreneurial systems.

 · Engage in learning experiences, including entrepreneurial events.

 · Work as part of early-stage businesses and social ventures.

 “Through the Dreamers-Who-Do grant we were able to attend an innovation competition for the Hult Prize in Melbourne, Australia.
 And we did have the opportunity to advance from that round to a business accelerator program in London,” says Eliza Harrison, one of the student co-founders of Phyta.
 “Being thrown into an accelerator program would challenge our team to look at the idea from a business standpoint in terms of how we can make money and how we can better have an impact.”
 Phyta is working to address the increasing effects of climate change head-on by cultivating seaweed to be used as a sustainable alternative to plastic.